akkik04/akkik04/README.md

 ## Hi there, I'm Akshith Kandivanam 👋

-~ Forging new paths in software innovation by championing a collaborative approach, while translating knowledge into measurable success
+~ Embracing new challenges and pushing boundaries by leveraging my knowledge and expertise to deliver measurable and impactful results! 🎯
 ```json
 {
   "My Overview": {